RGB-Tools/rgb-lightning-sample/README.md

 ## Scripted tests

 A few scenarios can be tested using a scripted sequence.
+This is only supported on regtest as mining needs to be automated as well.

 The entrypoint for scripted tests is the shell command `tests/test.sh`, which can be called from the project's root directory.
+The default network is "regtest" so it is not mandatory to specify it via the `--network` CLI option.

 To view the available tests, call it with the `-l` option.
 Example: